Alcoholism and HealingBy Dr. Margaret Paul

 Once Jeffrey opened to how alone he felt inside when he abandoned himself, he was able to move into compassion rather than judgment for his feelings.
 As his heart opened to compassion for himself, he began to feel the love that is always within and around us - the love that is our Source.

-As a result of learning and practicing the 6-Step Inner Bonding process and connecting with himself and his spiritual Guidance, Jeffrey no longer wanted to drink.
+As a result of learning and practicing Inner Bonding and connecting with himself and his spiritual Guidance, Jeffrey no longer wanted to drink.
 The alcohol was filling up the inner emptiness caused by his self-abandonment and disconnection from his Source.
 He left the Intensive with no desire to drink.
 Jeffrey has been alcohol-free for many years now.

 Rachael had been struggling with her alcoholism for 19 years before attending an Inner Bonding Intensive.
 While she had a strong belief in God, she had never felt a deep and personal connection with God.
 Like Jeffrey, she had used alcohol to fill the emptiness and avoid the pain that came from her own self-abandonment and disconnection from her Source.
 Rachael was constantly judging herself as inadequate.
 Until the Intensive, she had believed that her pain was being caused by others' behavior towards her - others' judgments of her.
 At the Intensive, she discovered that she was not a victim - that her pain was being caused by ignoring her feelings and judging herself, as well as by not speaking up for herself with her husband and family.

-As Rachael learned and practiced the Inner Bonding process, she started to attend to her own feelings and make the connection between her pain and her self-judgments.
+As Rachael learned and practiced Inner Bonding, she started to attend to her own feelings and make the connection between her pain and her self-judgments.
 She also started speaking up for herself.
 As she opened her heart to her Source, to her feelings, and to the beautiful essence within her, she discovered a joy that she had never felt in her life.
 The inner emptiness and anxiety that had been her constant companions were gone.
 Gone too was her desire to drink.

 Addictions are caused by self-abandonment - by ignoring your feelings, by judging yourself, and by closing your heart to your Source.
 They can be healed.
 By practicing Inner Bonding, you can learn to take responsiblity for your feelings rather than continue to abandon yourself.